-Appeals of a decision by the Administrator by an aggrieved party shall be taken to the appropriate Planning and Zoning Commission or BOZA pursuant to, as determined by the provisions of 89-68. and 89-69.
+Appeals of a decision by the Administrator by an aggreeved party shall be taken to BOZA pursuant to the provisions of 89-68.
 Appeals of a decision by the Planning and Zoning Commission by an aggrieved party shall be taken to the appropriate Council pursuant to the provisions of 89-69.